sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 TThe consumption-based models Pay-As-You-Go (PAYG) and SAP BTP Enterprise Agreement (BTPEA) / Cloud Platform Enterprise Agreement (CPEA) offer, in addition, **Free Tier Service Plans** for specific services.

-Free Tier Service Plans provide you an easy way to trial certain SAP services within your enterprise account, free of charge to see if they can meet your needs.
+Free Tier Service Plans provide you with an easy way to trial certain SAP services within your enterprise account, free of charge to see if they can meet your needs.

-For an overview about Always Free & Free Tier services, visit [SAP Discovery Center Services](https://discovery-center.cloud.sap/viewServices?commercialModel=payg&regions=all&category=freetierservices).
+For an overview of Always Free & Free Tier services, visit [SAP Discovery Center Services](https://discovery-center.cloud.sap/viewServices?commercialModel=payg&regions=all&category=freetierservices).